SAML-Toolkits/python3-saml/README.md

 }
 ```

-In addition to the required settings data (IdP, SP), extra settings can be defined in `advanced_settings.json`:
+In addition to the required settings data (idp, sp), extra settings can be defined in `advanced_settings.json`:

 ```javascript
 {